Is Halloween a old Roman tradition

 Is Halloween a old Roman tradition? (foto bekir-donmez-unsplash)

-As the end of October approaches and the kids start thinking about their Halloween costumes and plenty of plastic orange pumpkins are hitting every store, it´s time to start planning for the holiday season and wintery things to do with pumpkins.
+As the end of October approaches, the kids start thinking about their Halloween costumes, and plastic orange pumpkins start appearing in stores, it's time to begin planning for the holiday season and winter activities that involve pumpkins.

-When I moved to Italy, I was really surprised at how much Halloween is a holiday here, and many kids go out trick-or-treating.
-I thought it was a typical American and British event and that it had only blown over here as so many other commercial events like Father Christmas and the Easter bunny.
-But its history and origins make it clear to me that it was more of a Roman thing that later turned into a more commercial fest in the US and the UK.
+When I first moved to Italy, I was really surprised to see how much of a holiday Halloween is here.
+A lot of kids go out trick-or-treating.
+I used to think that it was a typical American or British event, and that it had just blown over here like so many other commercial events, such as Father Christmas and the Easter Bunny.
+But reading about its history and origins, I realised that it was more of a Roman thing.
+It became a really commercial celebration in the US and the UK.

-The origins of Halloween date back to the ancient Celtic festival Samhain (pronounced: sow-in) in which people lit bonfires and wore costumes to ward off the spirits.
-The Celts, who lived in the British Isles and northern France 2,000 years ago, celebrated their new year on November 1.
-That was the day when summer and harvest were over and the beginning of the dark winter season arrived that was often associated with death.
+The origins of Halloween can be traced back to the ancient Celtic festival of Samhain (pronounced 'sow-in'), when people lit bonfires and wore costumes to ward off spirits.
+The Celts, who lived in the British Isles and northern France 2,000 years ago, celebrated their new year on the 1st of November.
+It was the day that marked the end of summer and harvest and the beginning of the dark winter season, often associated with death.
 The Celts believed that on the night before the New Year, the line between the world of the living and the dead became blurred.

-By 43 A.D., the Roman Empire had conquered most of the Celtic territory.
-During the 400 years they ruled over the Celts, two festivals of Roman origin were combined with the traditional Celtic celebration of Samhain.
+By 43 AD, the Roman Empire had conquered most of Celtic territory.
+During the 400 years of their rule over the Celts, two festivals of Roman origin were combined with the traditional Celtic festival of Samhain.
 The first was called Feralia, a day in late October when the Romans commemorated the passing of the dead.
-The second was a day honoring Pomona, the Roman goddess of fruit and trees.
-Pomona's symbol is the apple, and merging the two celebrations probably originated the tradition of apple-bobbing that is still done today at Halloween.
+The second was a day in honour of Pomona, the Roman goddess of fruit and trees.
+Pomona's symbol is the apple, and the merging of the two festivals is thought to have given rise to the tradition of apple bobbing, which still takes place on Halloween.

 The celebrations for Halloween have always been accompanied by bonfires and games that included fire in one way or the other, like men throwing burning sticks at each other.
 Lanterns only appeared in the Middle Ages, first made from hollowed-out turnips and after the 16th century from pumpkins, it is a typical Anglo-Saxon part of Halloween, but in recent years it has been enthusiastically entered Italian Halloween celebrations.